mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 ### TCP/IP Server

-When connecting to a server as a TCP/IP client
+As a TCP/IP client connecting to a server:

 {{<mdf>}}
 Plugin_Remote_EnableClient=true